sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 ## Installation
 ### Canu

 Canu is a packaged correction, trimming, and assembly program that is forked from the Celera assembler codebase.
-Install the latest release by running the following in your software directory:
+Install the latest release by running the following:

 ```
 git clone https://github.com/marbl/canu.git